ardakbas/Stop-Sign-Detection-with-Yolov8/README.md

 # Necessary Libraries
 The project uses the Ultralytics library, which provides pre-trained YOLO models and convenient tools for training and inference.

+# Usage
+Firstly, "train.py" should be run to train the model.
+Secondly, "valid.py" should be run to validate the trained model and make predictions on the testing data.
+These predictions allow evaluation of the model's performance through metrics such as precision, recall, and mAP.
+The metrics and training curves are saved in "runs/detect/train/results.png".

 # Limitations
 YOLO achieves high accuracy in real-world conditions but may be less reliable for tasks requiring highly sensitive measurements.
 Despite this, it is well-suited for real-time applications due to its speed.